 Recommendation A:

-For the implementation of Recommendation A, this document suggests updating the ICANN IDN Guidelines to include provisions for IDN TLD registries and registrars to support the Universal Acceptance of IDN TLDs within their own systems (i.e. for registration systems and services to accept name server records, child hosts, contact information with IDN TLDs).
+For the implementation of Recommendation A, this document suggests that the ICANN IDN Guidelines be updated to include provisions for IDN TLD registries and registrars to support the Universal Acceptance of IDN TLDs within their own systems (i.e. for registration systems and services to accept name server records, child hosts, contact information with IDN TLDs).

 Recommendation B: